Georgia Tech vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 53.8, is 2.2 points fewer than Saturday's over/under.
+- Saturday's total is 2.2 points higher than the combined 53.8 PPG average of the two teams.

-- The 52 combined points per game that these two squads have allowed this season are four fewer than the 56 over/under in this contest.
+- The 52 combined points per game that these two squads have allowed this season are four fewer than the 56 total in this contest.

 - The Yellow Jackets and their opponents have scored an average of 58.7 points per game in 2021, 2.7 more than Saturday's total.